saicumbulam/System-Design/ddis/transactions.md

 **The scenario below explains why multiple copes are needed**:

 * If Transaction A has a snapshot of the database and Transaction B has the same snapshot of the database.
-If transaction A commits before Transaction B, the database still needs to keep track of the snapshot being used by Transaction B, and the new committed value of Transaction A.This can continue if there's a Transaction C, D, etc.
+If transaction A commits before Transaction B, the database still needs to keep track of the snapshot being used by Transaction B, and the new committed value of Transaction A. This can continue if there's a Transaction C, D.
 * That's why we could have multiple versions of the same object.

 **MVCC in Storage engines**